Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 1. using a "long string" to avoid encoding nested double quote, but then everything must be all on _one_ line!?, e.g. `{"{  "foo":""} req.http.X-Foo {"",  "bar":"} req.http.X-Bar {" }"};`

+> [!NOTE]
-> Note: we have two seperate services, one production and one staging and we run
+> we have two seperate services, one production and one staging and we run
 > the same VCL code in both.
 This requires us to have logic that checks whether
 > our code is running in the stage environment or not (see below for example).